-111.2.2.3 Decision.
+111.2.2.2 Decision.
 After the review, the code official shall:

-- 1. Sustain the notice;

-- 2. Withdraw the notice;
+- 1. Sustain the notice; - 2.
+Withdraw the notice;

-- 3. Continue the review to a date certain; or

-- 4. Amend the notice.

-111.2.2.4 Order.
-The code official shall issue an order containing the decision within 15 days of the date that the review is completed and shall cause the order to be mailed by regular first class mail to the persons requesting the review and the persons named on the notice of violation, addressed to their last known address.

-111.3 Stop work orders.
+- 3. Continue the review to a date certain; or - 4.
+Amend the notice. - 111.2.2.3 Order.
+The code official shall issue an order containing the decision within 15 days of the date that the review is completed and shall cause the order to be mailed by regular first class mail to the persons requesting the review and the persons named on the notice of violation, addressed to their last known address. - 111.3 Stop work orders.
 The code official may issue a stop work order whenever any work is being done contrary to the provisions of this code, or in the event of dangerous or unsafe conditions related to equipment or construction.
-The stop work order shall identify the violation and may prohibit work or other activity on the site.

-111.3.1 Service of stop work order.
+The stop work order shall identify the violation and may prohibit work or other activity on the site. - 111.3.1 Service of stop work order.
 The code official may serve the stop work order by posting it in a conspicuous place at the site, if posting is physically possible.
-If posting is not physically possible, then the stop work order may be served in the manner set forth in Revised Code of

-Maureen Traxler/TE DPD 2009 Mechanical Code ORD June 22, 2010 Version #2

-Washington (RCW) 4.28.080 for service of a summons or by sending it by first class mail to the last known address of: the property owner, the person doing or causing the work to be done, or the holder of a permit if work is being stopped on a permit.
+If posting is not physically possible, then the stop work order may be served in the manner set forth in Revised Code of Washington (RCW) 4.28.080 for service of a summons or by sending it by first class mail to the last known address of: the property owner, the person doing or causing the work to be done, or the holder of a permit if work is being stopped on a permit.
 For purposes of this section, service is complete at the time of posting or of personal service, or if mailed, three days after the date of mailing.
-When the last day of the period so computed is a Saturday, Sunday or city holiday, the period runs until 5 p.m. on the next business day.

-111.3.2 Effective date of stop work order.
-Stop work orders are effective when posted, or if posting is not physically possible, when one of the persons identified in Section 111.3.1 is served.

-111.3.3 Review of stop work orders by the code official.
+When the last day of the period so computed is a Saturday, Sunday or city holiday, the period runs until 5 p.m. on the next business day. - 111.3.2 Effective date of stop work order.
+Stop work orders are effective when posted, or if posting is not physically possible, when one of the persons identified in Section 111.3.1 is served. - 111.3.3 Review of stop work orders by the code official.

-111.3.3.1 Request for review.
 Any person aggrieved by a stop work order may obtain a review of the order by delivering to the code official a request in writing within two business days of the date of service of the stop work order.

-111.3.3.2 Review procedure.
-The review shall occur within two business days after receipt by the code official of the request for review unless the requestor agrees to a longer time.
+111.3.3.1 Review procedure.
+The review shall occur within two business days after receipt by the code official of the request for review unless otherwise agreed by the person making the request.
 Any person affected by the stop work order may submit additional information to the code official for consideration as part of the review at any time prior to the review.
 The review will be made by a representative of the code official who will review all additional information received and may also request a site visit.

-- 111.3.3.3 Decision.
-After the review, the code official may: - a.
-Sustain the stop work order;
+111.3.3.2 Decision.
+After the review, the code official may: